talsma-ict/context-propagation/docs/README.md

 - _Yours?_ Feel free to create an issue or pull-request if you believe there's a general context that was forgotten.

-Adding your own `Context` type is not difficult.

 ## Custom contexts

-It is easy to add a custom `Context` type to be propagated by [creating your own context manager](../context-propagation-java5/README.md#creating-your-own-context-manager).
+Adding your own `Context` type is possible by [creating your own context manager](../context-propagation-java5/README.md#creating-your-own-context-manager).

 ## Caching